marbew/CISSP-Mnemonics/README.md

   * 5. Develop an IT contingency plan (DRP)
   * 6. Perform DRP training and testing
   * 7. Perform BCP/DRP maintenance

+> Electronic Discovery Steps:
+  * 1. Identification: potentially responsive documents are identified for further analysis and review
+  * 2. Preservation: data identified as potentially relevant is placed in a legal hold to ensure it cannot be destroyed
+  * 3. Collection:  transfer of data from a company to their legal counsel
+  * 4. Processing: Various data culling techniques are employed during this phase, such as deduplication and de-NISTing
+  * 5. Review: documents are reviewed for responsiveness to discovery requests and for privilege
+  * 6. Production: documents are turned over to opposing counsel, based on agreed-upon specifications

 --------------------------------------------------------------------------------------------------------------------------
 ##### MISCELLANEOUS